Ryanfzhang/GraphKan/README.md

 | ----------- | ----------- |----------- |----------- |----------- |
 | GCN      | 0.9343       |0.9457|0.8871|0.8186|
 | GCN with  Kolmogorov Arnold Networks  |  0.9643       |0.9600 |0.9214|0.8400|

+## Usage
+If you want to use GraphKan on your own task, you can replace original ChebConv with the kanChebConv in model/GNNs.py.
+Thanks to the efficient-kan (https://github.com/Blealtan/efficient-kan/)